Skip to content

 wandb.init()

-In this approach, the project name, experiment name, and configuration will match the project, experiment_name, and config in swanlab.init().
-The project and name in the subsequent wandb.init() will be ignored, and the config will be updated in swanlab.config.
+In this implementation, the project name, experiment name, and configuration will follow the project, experiment_name, and config parameters from swanlab.init().
+Subsequent wandb.init() parameters for project and name will be ignored, while config will update swanlab.config.

 1.3 Test Code